eXascaleInfolab/TSM-Bench/README.md

 ### Offline Workload

-- The results of offline queries for all systems can be obtained using:
+- The offline queries for all systems can be executed from the root folder using:

     ```bash
     python3 tsm_eval.py [args]